pomdtr/sunbeam/docs/src/introduction.md

 ## What is sunbeam?

 Sunbeam is a command-line launcher, similar to spotlight, rofi or raycast.

-It allows you to build interactives UIs from simple scripts, and share them as git repositories.
+It allows you to build interactives UIs from simple scripts.

 ## Why sunbeam?